Can something as simple as magnesium for IBS constipation help alleviate this uncomfortable condition?

 How does magnesium for IBS work?

-Magnesium benefits the gut and may reduce constipation in many ways: by softening the stool, relaxing the intestines, helping reduce inflammation, enhancing probiotic effects, and may reduce intestinal permeability (leaky gut).
+Magnesium benefits the gut and may reduce constipation in many ways: softening the stool, relaxing the intestines, helping reduce inflammation, enhancing probiotic effects, and may reduce intestinal permeability (leaky gut).

 Adequate magnesium levels may even reduce your risk of getting digestive cancers.